menu

 Demographics

-The overall education level of Fraser is somewhat higher than in the average US city of 21.84%: 26.95% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fraser is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.95% of adults 25 and older in the town have at least a bachelor's degree.

 Fraser is a very ethnically-diverse town.
 The people who call Fraser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fraser residents report their race to be White, followed by Black or African-American.
 Fraser also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.20% of the town’s residents.
 Important ancestries of people in Fraser include German, African, Irish, English, and Turkish.